Team: archifreese, Brian Berk, Michael Robinson + PORT urbanism | Philadelphia + Chicago

 In January of 2017 archifreese and PORT submitted a joint entry to the Request For Qualifications and Proposals from Fairmount Park Conservancy / Philadelphia Parks & Recreation for Oval+.

-Rhino3D Grasshopper was used to model the design while simultaneously using product information (SF/can pool party blue spray paint, cost/linear foot mesh, cost per post @ each of 3 heights, etc.) to estimate costs and stay under budget.
+Rhino3D Grasshopper was used to model the design while using product information (SF/can pool party blue spray paint, cost/linear foot mesh, cost per post @ each of 3 heights, etc.) to estimate costs and quantity of materials to order.
 Everything but the meshes was purchased at Home Depot and Lowe's swiftly and carefully delivered to the job site by Michael Robinson.

 Two Stencils were made, both were asymmetrical and therefore gcould be rotated or reversed to give different combinations of forms to make patterns that were both aperiodic and asymmetrical withoutt additional stencils.
 This iwas a way to achieve differentiatede redundancies by having the different combinations of two stencils repeating, but differentitated when rotated or reflecte, This also serves as an expression of formal efficiencies becausee we could get 8 diffferent stencil impressions/profiles per stencil, but only spent the time, materials and money on making 2 ostencils